sagemath/sagewiki_to_gh-2022-10-10/days74.md

  * CW/Cube complexes by generalizing the manifold classes.
  * Computation of geodesics on pseudo-Riemannian manifolds.
  * Include the `sage.geometry.riemannian_manifolds` (i.e. parametrized surfaces) into the more general framework of !SageManifolds.
- * Experiment plotting possibilities with OpenGL (nice stuff from !SnapPy!).
+ * Experiment plotting possibilities with OpenGL (nice stuff from !SnapPy!) and more... what could be supported by a browser?

 == Details ==